-Bonds and mortgages are shown at amortized cost reduced by repayments and impairments due to other than temporary declines or allowances for possible losses.
+(1) Bonds and mortgages are shown at amortized cost reduced by repayments and allowances for possible losses.
 Real estate is stated at costs net of accumulated depreciation.
 Derivatives are shown at fair value.
-There was no real estate acquired by foreclosure included in other long-term investments.

 See accompanying report of Independent Registered Public Accounting Firm.